wwwnizar/test.jit/README.md

 ## Description

-Detect secrets stream is the server tool which ingests meta data of all (public repo by default, private repo opt-in) git pushes happened on github.ibm.com.
-For each push, it [scans](https://github.ibm.com/Whitewater/whitewater-detect-secrets/wiki/About-Detect-Secrets#what-file-content-do-you-scan) the push content for secrets.
-Once found and verified, secrets will be stored in db (meta data) and SoS vault (raw secret).
+Detect Secrets Stream is a server tool which ingests metadata of all (public repositories by default, private repositories are opt-in only) git pushes on your company's GitHub Enterprise server.
+For each push, it [scans](./docs/detect-secrets-stream-faq.md#what-file-contents-do-you-scan) the push contents for secrets.
+Once found and verified, secrets metadata will be stored in a database, and the raw secret will be stored in Vault.

-The live secrets are reported to Vulnerability Management team (VMT).
-Currently the reporting is through csv file uploaded in shared box folder.
-We are about to change to [report through read-only DB table](https://github.ibm.com/git-defenders/detect-secrets-discuss/issues/310).

-There is another companion [Admin tool](https://github.ibm.com/Whitewater/whitewater-detect-secrets/wiki/Admin-Tool-FAQ) which enables org admin to
+There is a companion Admin tool which enables org admins to:

-- opt-in their private repo for scanning
+- Opt-in their private repository for scanning
-- add security folk for leak token notification.
+- Add security folks to be notified of leaked tokens

-Under the hood, server tool uses developer tool to scan for secrets.
-Read [Whitewater/whitewater-detect-secrets](https://github.ibm.com/Whitewater/whitewater-detect-secrets) for more info about developer tool.
+Under the hood, the server tool uses the developer tool to scan for secrets.
+Read [IBM/detect-secrets](https://github.com/IBM/detect-secrets) for more info about developer tool.

 ## Architecture